-As part of our 31 Days of Thrift Store Transformations, I wanted to highlight some past posts that show how old furniture can be transformed for a new generation – to be used either for its original purpose (today’s post), or in a whole new way (coming tomorrow).
+As part of our 31 Days of Thrift Store Transformations, I wanted to highlight some furniture transformations that show how old furniture can be transformed for a new generation – to be used either for its original purpose or in a whole new way.

 Thrift stores, flea markets, yard sales, and Craigslist are all great places to find quality furniture that may only need paint or refinishing to look fantastic again.
 And many times that fantastic piece of furniture will be of a much greater quality than you could have afforded originally.